alan-turing-institute/DetectorChecker/README.md

 ```

-If you want to be able to view the user_guide Vignette you need to install with:
+If you want to be able to view the `DetectorChecker_user-guide` Vignette you need to install with:

 ```
+devtools::install_github("alan-turing-institute/DetectorChecker",
-devtools::install_github("alan-turing-institute/DetectorChecker", build_vignettes = TRUE, build_opts = c("--no-resave-data", "--no-manual"))
+     build_vignettes = TRUE, build_opts = c("--no-resave-data", "--no-manual"))
 ```

 Installing with the vignettes may be slow (~10 min)